Dead Kids (South Park): Plot

 A school shooting occurs at South Park Elementary resulting in a fatality.
-However, when a S.W.A.T. member storms the classroom to secure it, the fourth grade teacher and her students are nonchalant, attempting to ignore the disruption while reviewing a recent mathematics test.
+However, when a SWAT member storms the classroom to secure it, the fourth grade teacher and her students are nonchalant, attempting to ignore the disruption while reviewing a recent mathematics test.
 Eric Cartman is angry because having copied his answers from classmate Token Black, he failed the test, and believes that Token initially put incorrect answers on his own test paper in a deliberate ploy to cause Cartman's failure.
 Cartman becomes worried that Token was motivated by rumors that Cartman disliked the feature film Black Panther, whose success holds cultural significance for black Americans, but Token says he has not seen the film, spurring the paranoid Cartman to try to confirm his suspicions.
 Ultimately, despite Token's repeated denial of ever having seen the film, Cartman concludes that Token saw it, and shares his own opinion that the film was not that good.
-After Cartman and Token successfully evade gunshots at yet another shooting at their school, Token allows Cartman to copy his answers on their next test.
+After Cartman and Token successfully evade gunshots at yet another shooting at their school with help from Butters who is serving as armed hall monitor, Token allows Cartman to copy his answers on their next test.

-Sharon Marsh, the mother of Cartman's classmate Stan, is outraged not only at the school shootings, but at the nonchalantness on the part of other townspeople, including her husband Randy, who comes to believe that her disposition is caused by either her menstrual cycle or the onset of menopause.
+Sharon Marsh, the mother of Cartman's classmate Stan, is outraged not only at the school shootings, but at the nonchalance on the part of other townspeople, including her husband Randy, who comes to believe that her disposition is caused by either her menstrual cycle or the onset of menopause.
 He attempts to shower her with love in the form of a party at which he serenades her, but Sharon angrily informs Randy and their neighbors that she is not undergoing menopause, and storms off.
 She later apologizes to an astonished Randy for the pain and suffering they have been experiencing, admitting that she may have been overly emotional lately.
 They receive word that Stan was shot at another shooting at his school.
 Instead of panicking, Sharon exhibits a calm, nonchalant attitude like those of Randy and the others, and a relieved Randy lovingly embraces her.